 You should immediately see an output with all the generates files and paths.

 Believe it or not, you now technically have a working rails application!
-You can run your rails server ($ rails s) and browse to http://localhost:3000/books to see your functional page.
+You can run your rails server ($ rails s) and browse to your localhost to see your functional page.
 It won’t be pretty, but as is the beauty of Rails, it should just work out of the box with the fields behaving as you expect.

 While scaffolding is a great jumping-off point for developers still learning Rails, much of the code generated by the scaffold command will be wasted or not appropriate for most projects, so be weary of all the files and code created when running this command in your own projects.